ingresso-group/slate/source/includes/_intro.md

 It may be useful to use our [B2B website](https://b2b.ingresso.co.uk/b2b/) as a working example during your development.
 You can sign in using your own credentials or with affiliate ID: `demo` and password: `demopass`

+We have a number of other events for different types of events such as attractions and hotels - you will see these if you [list all events](#events).

 Some of the test events have specific conditions that you can check: